Yann-GitHub/bloglist-app-reactQuery/README.md

 # Bloglist App with React Query

-This is a refactored version of the [bloglist-fullstack-app](https://github.com/Yann-GitHub/bloglist-fullstack-app) using React Query for data fetching and caching, and React hooks useReducer and useContext for state management.
+This is a refactored version of the [bloglist-fullstack-app](https://github.com/Yann-GitHub/bloglist-fullstack-app) using React-Query for data fetching and caching, and React hooks useReducer and useContext for state management.
+This project also implements token-based authentication/validation.

 ## Installation